-For loans made since July 1999, lending institutions are obligated (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the balance of the loan goes below 78 percent of your purchase amount � but not when the loan reaches 22 percent equity.
-(This legal requirment does not include certain higher risk mortgages.)
-The good news is that you can request cancelation of your PMI yourself (for a mortgage loan closing after July '99), without considering the original purchase price, once the equity climbs to twenty percent.
+For loans closed after July 1999, lending institutions are required (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the balance of the loan goes below 78 percent of the purchase amount � but not at the point the borrower achieves 22 percent equity.
+(This law does not apply to a number of higher risk mortgages.)
+The good news is that you can request cancelation of your PMI yourself (for your loan that closed after July '99), without considering the original price of purchase, when your equity gets to twenty percent.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.